Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/09-external-power.md

 :::

 :::caution
-Be mindful that the default stirring motor provided with the Pioreactor is has a maximum voltage of 12V.
+Be mindful that the default stirring motor provided with the Pioreactor has a maximum voltage of 12V.
 :::